openownership/bods-dev-handbook/style_guide.md

 [restructuredText (.rst) files](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) are used to document BODS.

-- Properties to be referred to by their property name (not title) and marked up as \`\`propertyName\`\`.
+- Properties should be referred to by their property name (not title) and marked up as \`\`propertyName\`\`.
 This can be used to refer to the property and its value.
 Or it can be used as a shorthand for the property value.

-- Objects to be referred to by their title, e.g. '... the Interested Party object has a number of required properties...'

-- Statements to be referred to by their titles. e.g. "The details of the company are entered into an Entity Statement"
+- Schema objects should be referred to by their title, (e.g. 'the Interested Party object has a number of required properties', 'The details of the company are entered into an Entity Statement')

 ### Embeddeding schema objects